hdelzein/ScanMartchPrl/README.md

 ## Step Four.
 Transform scan so it aligns with ego's actual pose and render that scan

 - 1- Line 281 to 291

+## Step Five.
+Rendered and viewed the transformed scan

+- 1- Line 296

 ## Output of the transformation is shown in the image below